-[We’re pleased to welcome authors, Todd Bridgman of the Victoria University of Wellington, Colm McLaughlin of the University College Dublin, and Stephen Cummings of the Victoria University of Wellington.
-They recently published an article in the Journal of Management Education entitled “Overcoming the Problem With Solving Business Problems: Using Theory Differently to Rejuvenate the Case Method for Turbulent Times,” which is currently free to read for a limited time.
-Below, Dr. Bridgman recounts the motivations and innovations of this research:]
+[We’re pleased to welcome authors Thomas M. Tripp of Washington State University, Lixin Jiang of the University of Auckland, Kristine Olson of Dixie State University, and Maja Graso of the University of Otago.
+They recently published an article in the Journal of Management Education entitled “The Fair Process Effect in the Classroom: Reducing the Influence of Grades on Student Evaluations of Teachers“, which is currently free to read for a limited time.
+Below, Dr. Tripp recounts the motivation for this research.]

 As a justice scholar, I’ve been studying workplace and consumer revenge for some time now.
 As some kind of revenge “expert,” my colleagues often ask me what kinds of revenge exist in the classroom, specifically how students might get even with instructors.
 Before I usually can answer, faculty quickly comment that, obviously, students get even with instructors for low, “unfair” grades by giving their instructors lower scores on the end-of-course student evaluations of teaching (SET).
 Moreover, the same faculty lament that this effect must be large, and that there is nothing they can do about it, other than to grade more leniently.
 This, apparently, is the common wisdom.
 My coauthors, Lixin Jiang, Kristine Olson and Maja Graso, and I thought we should test this common wisdom.